nebuchadnezzar-megolm/nebuchadnezzar-megolm.github.io/index.md

 toc: true
 ---

 **Status:** Whilst the language of the paper and this website is in present tense, many of the vulnerabilities disclosed have been fixed.
-See [our paper](./static/paper.pdf) (or [Matrix' website](https://matrix.org/blog/2022/09/28/upgrade-now-to-address-encryption-vulns-in-matrix-sdks-and-clients)) for more details.

-**Update:** We have uploaded a new draft of [this paper](./static/paper.pdf).
-It includes details of the mitigations for these attacks (alongside a few updates and corrections).
+See [our updated paper](./static/paper.pdf) (or [Matrix' website](https://matrix.org/blog/2022/09/28/upgrade-now-to-address-encryption-vulns-in-matrix-sdks-and-clients)) for more details.
+Our updated paper includes details of the mitigations for these attacks (alongside a few updates and corrections).

 # Overview